 Easy to access cloud-based software

-PIM systems integrate seamlessly with other internal and external systems like ERPs and eCommerce platforms.
+PIM systems integrate seamlessly with internal and external systems like ERPs and eCommerce platforms.
 This means you’ll be able to achieve operational excellence with totally streamlined data management processes.

 - The change of seasons

 - Stock availability